-There is burgers and burger recipes out there but this homemade burgers made with lamb meat are to absolutely die for.
+There are burgers and burger recipes out there but these homemade burgers made with lamb meat are to absolutely die for.
 You’ll really need to take my word for it.
 It is the recipe I have from my grandma and my mum so these are being made this way for generations in my family.

 My grandma's recipe....

 I have adapted slightly the recipe that my mum always used to make and she still does it the same to this day.
 They are sooo goooood!!
 It’s a superb recipe and works every single time.
 The only difference is that she makes it into meatballs rather than burgers and she does not spice them up so much but… they’re simply the best.

 I remember when I was pretty young (in my teens to be more precise) I always used to have a go at my mum or grandma for adding potato (yes, you’ve seen it correctly- potato).
 She adds potato - the secret ingredient 😉

 I now know pretty much as I knew it then that I was actually having a go at her for adding the potato mainly because I was lazy and not bothered to go and get the potatoes from the cellar having to peel and grate them.
 Kids, hey?!

-When it came to eating these nicely homemade burgers….
+When it came to eating these nice homemade burgers….
 I literally couldn't stop.
 They were that good.
 She was serving them sometimes with mashed potatoes and salad with rice or simply between two slices of bread and a salad.

 Well, I wouldn’t do it any other way now and wouldn’t change a thing.
 These are too good to change anything about this recipe.
 I have added some flavours that I really love, that’s about it.